mutexdev/yaak/plugins/action-copy-curl/README.md

 # Copy as cUrl

-A request action plugin for Yaak that converts HTTP requests into [curl](https://curl.se) commands, making it easy to share, debug, and execute requests outside Yaak.
+A request action plugin for APIDoctor that converts HTTP requests into [curl](https://curl.se) commands, making it easy to share, debug, and execute requests outside APIDoctor.

 ![Screenshot of context menu](screenshot.png)